-Today is a day scheduled entirely for sightseeing and preparation purposes so after having our usual breakfast, we shall start our day with an excursion on the Hindu shrine of Pashupatinath Temple to the Buddhist pilgrimages of Boudhanath and Swayambhunath Stupas the sightseeing has lot of ancient heritages.
-Other heritages were we can go are the surrounding Durbar Square, a complex with royal palace, unique temples and several artifacts.
+Today is a day scheduled entirely for sightseeing and preparation purposes so after having our usual breakfast, we shall start our day with an excursion on the Hindu shrine of Pashupatinath Temple to the Buddhist pilgrimages of Boudhanath and Swayambhunath Stupas the sightseeing has a lot of ancient heritages.
+Other heritages where we can go is the surrounding Durbar Square, a complex with the royal palace, unique temples, and several artifacts.
 Later we visit Nepal Mountain Trekkers’ office towards the evening and meet our climbing team and additionally associated members.
 At our meeting, we talk about what we can anticipate on our excursion and get our arrangement of climbing gear checked.
-Now you shall return back to your hotel room for you need to rest at night and pack for the following day’s excursion.
+Now you shall return back to your hotel room for your need to rest at night and pack for the following day’s excursion.
 Stay overnight at Kathmandu.

-Rise and shine fellow trekkers, cause this day brings a new destination in sight for us.
-Today we set off for Pokhara at a young hour in the morning on a tourist vehicle which shall make your drive comfortable and smooth as possible.
-For the most part our drive will be following a route along the Trishuli River.
+Rise and shine fellow trekkers, cause this day brings a new destination insight for us.
+Today we set off for Pokhara at a young hour in the morning on a tourist vehicle which shall make your drive as comfortable and smooth as possible.
+For the most part, our drive will be following a route along the Trishuli River.
 Pokhara is prevalently named as “the lake city” inferable from the vast number of lakes the city gloats.
 Furthermore, the perspectives of the Himalayan tops from Pokhara are astonishing.
-We can explore the Phewa Lake amid the late evening and appreciate a vessel ride on its tranquil waters.
+We can explore Phewa Lake in the late evening and appreciate a vessel ride on its tranquil waters.
 Stay overnight at Pokhara.

 From Dobhan we stroll on a trail nearby Modi Khola.
 We go through Himalaya inn and Hinku Cave before achieving Deurali.
-On today’s short outing we likewise need to stroll on a little area which is inclined to torrential slide.
+On today’s short outing we likewise need to stroll on a little area that is inclined to torrential slide.
 The short trek will permit us to adjust to the high elevation and plan for the following day’s outing.
-After about a thirty minutes’ stroll from Deurali, we will end up amidst a stream bed encompassed by mammoth snow-shrouded mountains.
-The climb to Machapuchare Base Camp is fairly strenuous yet the unfurling perspectives of the superb Machapuchare is unquestionably justified, despite all the trouble.
+After about a thirty minutes’ stroll from Deurali, we will end up amidst a streambed encompassed by mammoth snow-shrouded mountains.
+The climb to Machapuchare Base Camp is fairly strenuous yet the unfurling perspectives of the superb Machapuchare are unquestionably justified, despite all the trouble.
 We appreciate taking a gander at Mt.
-Hiunchuli, Annapurna South, Annapurna I, Annapurna III, Gangapurna and, obviously, the Fishtail or Machapuchare itself.
+Hiunchuli, Annapurna South, Annapurna I, Annapurna III, Gangapurna, and, obviously, the Fishtail or Machapuchare itself.
 Stay overnight at Machapuchare Base Camp.

-In the wake of awakening we take after the valley trail in a consistent climb.
-The trail adheres to a rough precipice and is some of the time soak.
+In the wake of awakening, we take after the valley trail in a consistent climb.
+The trail adheres to a rough precipice and is some of the time soaks.
 We stroll on a to some degree level way for some time before climbing to Machapuchare Base Camp.
 From here we get fabulous perspectives of Mt.
-Hiunchuli, Annapurna South, Annapurna I, Annapurna III, Gandharvachuli and Gangapurna mountains.
+Hiunchuli, Annapurna South, Annapurna I, Annapurna III, Gandharvachuli, and Gangapurna mountains.
 We then turn left and start rising tenderly to the Annapurna Base Camp.
-Amid our rising we can appreciate dynamite perspectives of the Himalayan display.
+Amid our rising, we can appreciate the dynamite perspectives of the Himalayan display.
 Strolling further we achieve the base camp of Mt.
 Annapurna and it is astounding.
 We are encompassed by superb pinnacles and the main route into this territory is through the chasm we just climbed.
 Stay overnight at ABC.

 We push forward on a trail close by the Modi Khola.
 Subsequent to strolling for quite a while, we see the South Annapurna Glacier on our right side.
 The trail from the icy mass paves the way to the base camp of Annapurna South.
 In any case, we advance straight and cross an extension and proceed additionally up until we achieve the Tent Peak Base Camp.
 Stay overnight at Tent Peak Base Camp.

 We rise on a precarious trail to the Tent Peak (Tharpu Chuli) High Camp.
-We are destined to utilize settle rope and protective cap while climbing today.
+We are destined to utilize settle rope and protective caps while climbing today.
 We rise on a 50-60-degree soak way for around 2-3 hours and stroll on an icy mass of 30 degrees.
-From the High Camp we get all encompassing perspectives of Hiunchuli (6441m), Annapurna South (7229m), Annapurna I (8091m), Machapuchare and others.
+From the High Camp, we get all-encompassing perspectives of Hiunchuli (6441m), Annapurna South (7229m), Annapurna I (8091m), Machapuchare, and others.
 In the wake of setting up the high camp, we spend the rest of the day finding the encompassing ranges and get ready for the summit.
 Stay overnight at High Camp.